 We recommend creating a segment of your internal users to filter out of analysis so your results will be as accurate as possible.
 Here’s how we have that segment defined in Heap.

-When conducting analysis in report modules later on, you can limit the data to users who are in any of these segments, or directly compare the behavior of one of these segments to users who do not fall into the segment.
-You can also directly compare multiple segments, such as the performance of cohorts from particular marketing channels.
+When conducting analysis, you can limit the results to users who are in any of these segments, or directly compare the behavior of one of these segments to users who do not fall into the segment.
+You can also directly compare multiple segments.

 Time-bounded segments are a type of segment that allow you to define a segment in terms of whether a user has done a specific event within the last day, week, or month.
 This means that the segment’s membership changes every day.
-These type of segments can be graphed using Size of Segment, or used as filters for other queries.
+These type of segments can be graphed using a Number of Users query, or used as filters for other queries.

-The size of a segment is calculated at midnight each day, and if you graph this for the prior 7 days segment using Size of Segment, each day’s data point will represent the number of users who logged in at least once in the past 7 days leading to that point.
+In a Number of Users graph, the size of a segment is calculated at midnight each day.
+If your segment finds users who have logged on in the past 7 days, each day’s data point will represent the number of users who logged on at least once in the 7 days leading up to that point.
 In prior day, it’s the past 24 hours.